Lee Williams (footballer, born 2007)

-Lee Oliver Grant Williams (born 2 April 2007) is an English professional footballer who plays as a forward for V.League 1 club Cong An Ho Chi Minh City, on loan from The Cong–Viettel.
+Lee Oliver Grant Williams (born 2 April 2007), also known as Williams Minh Hoàng, is a professional footballer who plays as a striker for V.League 1 club Cong An Ho Chi Minh City.
+Born in England, he plays for the Vietnam national team.

 Early life

 Williams was born in Manchester, England to an English father and a Hoa ethnic Vietnamese mother.
+His maternal grandmother is from Hanoi.

 Club career

 A youth product of Stockport County, Williams made his first appearance for the first team on 13 August 2025, starting in the club's 1–6 defeat against Blackburn Rovers in the 2024–25 EFL Cup.
 In January 2025, Williams joined Northern Premier League side Warrington Town on loan.
 There, he netted 3 goals and assisted once after 16 games for the team.

-On 9 August 2025, after two weeks on trial with V.League 1 club The Cong–Viettel, Williams was signed by the club.
+On 9 August 2025, after two weeks on trial with V.League 1 club The Cong-Viettel, Williams was signed by the club.
 As the club has filled all their foreign player and Vietnamese heritage players spots, Williams was loaned to league fellow Cong An Ho Chi Minh City.
-On 19 October 2025, he made his V.League 1 debut in his team's goaless draw against Hong Linh Ha Tinh.
+On 19 October 2025, he made his V.League 1 debut in his team's goalless draw against Hong Linh Ha Tinh.
+In the 2026 Vietnamese Cup final, Williams scored a goal to contribute in his team's 2–1 win against Ninh Binh, winning the team their team first cup title since 2000.

+At the end of the 2025–26 season, Williams moved to Cong An Ho Chi Minh City permanently, signing a three-year contract.

+International career

+In September 2026, Williams received his first call up to the Vietnam national team, being named in the squad for the 2026 FIFA ASEAN Cup.

+Personal life

+On 18 September 2026, Williams received his Vietnamese citizenship, with the Vietnamese personal name Williams Minh Hoàng.